 But that puts a lot of pressure on the filmmakers to have an enticing beginning, or they are toast when I am visiting because I am looking for certain types of things that interest me, which I think will interest those with whom I want to share them with.
 You will be the judge of that tonight… JD ]

 This includes research, needed field trips, Heritage TV Legacy archiving, and more – Thanks for helping out

 The Ace of Cups: San Francisco’s (Almost) Forgotten All-Girl Band

-First up was a pure joy, and yes… from exploring, a wonderful trip back to the 60’s with a film about an all-girl band in Haight Ashbury in San Francisco, back in the magical year of 1967, when Gordon and I were graduating from different high schools.
+First up was pure joy, and yes… from exploring, a wonderful trip back to the 60’s with a film about an all-girl band in Haight Ashbury in San Francisco, back in the magical year of 1967, when Gordon and I were graduating from different high schools.

 I had never heard of the Ace of Cups band before, but not only did I learn about the band in 7-plus minutes, but the film has a wonderful retrospective reunion with all the girls looking back on those days.
-The cherry on top is the ending when they go back in the studio, redoing some of their old song, just the voices, and then the live band; and they still can deliver.
+The cherry on top is the ending when they go back in the studio, redoing some of their old songs, just the voices, and then the live band; and they still can deliver.

 I never save anything that is not worth watching again, either informationally or purely for the visual experience.
 I will not even pretend to describe this in words.
 Trust me…it is a wonderful journey.